-- When the wind is from the SoCAB, the Landfill and Community monitors typically measure similar concentrations of PM10.
-In Year 13, when the wind is from the SoCAB, the Landfill monitor measures higher concentrations of PM10 than the Community monitor. - At the Community site, the median concentration of PM10 when the wind is from the SoCAB is typically more than two times higher than when the wind is from the landfill.
-In Year 13, the same pattern is present; however, the median concentration of PM10 at the Community site is approximately 1.7 times higher when wind is from SoCAB than when wind is from the landfill. - When wind is from the landfill, the median PM10 concentration at the Community site is approximately one-third of that measured at the landfill itself, suggesting that although the landfill-derived PM10 concentrations are significant, they remain mostly localized to the landfill.
-This is true when investigating PM10 concentrations over the entire 13-year period.
-In Year 13, the median PM10 concentration at the Community site is less than one-third of that measured at the landfill itself. - At the Community site, the median concentration of PM10 on working days is slightly higher than that on non-working days when the wind is from either the landfill or the SoCAB (over the entire 13-year period).
-This pattern is similar to median PM10 concentrations at the regional sites (Burbank and Los Angeles) for working and non-working days/hours, suggesting an influence of regional day-of-week and working hours' concentration patterns on the Community site. - During non-working hours on working days: - When the wind is from the SoCAB, the Community monitor measures higher PM10 concentrations than when wind is from the landfill.
-This is true when investigating PM10 concentrations over the entire 13-year period and for Year 13 only. - When the wind is from the landfill over the course of the 13-year monitoring period, PM10 concentrations are lower at both monitoring sites than when the wind is from the SoCAB, with the Community monitor characterized by lower concentrations than the Landfill monitor.
-This pattern illustrates a localized landfill contribution during times of low activity (nighttime) at the Landfill site. - In Year 13, when the wind is from the landfill, PM10 concentrations at the Landfill monitoring site are less than half the concentrations than when the wind is from the SoCAB, suggesting a regional influence.
-Nevertheless, PM10 concentrations measured at the Community monitor remain lower than the Landfill monitor whether wind is from the landfill or SoCAB.
+When the wind is from the SoCAB, the Landfill and Community monitors typically measure similar concentrations of PM10.
+In Year 14, when the wind is from the SoCAB, the Landfill site measures higher concentrations of PM10 than the Community site.

+- At the Community site, the median concentration of PM10 when the wind is from the SoCAB is typically more than two times higher than when the wind is from the landfill.
+In Year 14, the same pattern is present, but the median concentration of PM10 at the Community site is approximately 1.5 times higher when wind is from SoCAB than when wind is from the landfill. - When wind is from the landfill, the median PM10 concentration at the Community site is approximately one-third of that measured at the landfill itself, suggesting that although the landfill-derived PM10 concentrations are significant, they remain mostly localized to the landfill.
+This is true when investigating PM10 concentrations over the entire 14-year period.
+In Year 14, the median PM10 concentration at the Community site is one-quarter of that measured at the landfill itself. - At the Community site, the median concentration of PM10 on working days is slightly higher than on non-working days when the wind is from either the landfill or the SoCAB (over the entire 14-year period).
+This pattern is similar to median PM10 concentrations at the regional sites (Burbank and Los Angeles) for working and non-working days/hours, suggesting an influence of regional day-of-week and working hours' concentration patterns on the Community site. - During non-working hours on working days: - When the wind is from the SoCAB, the Community site measures higher PM10 concentrations than when wind is from the landfill.
+This is true when investigating PM10 concentrations over the entire 14-year period and for Year 14. - When the wind is from the landfill over the course of the 14-year monitoring period, PM10 concentrations are lower at both monitoring sites than when the wind is from the SoCAB, with the Community site characterized by lower concentrations than the Landfill site.
+This pattern illustrates a localized landfill contribution during times of low activity (nighttime) at the Landfill site. - In Year 13, when the wind is from the landfill, PM10 concentrations at the Landfill site are less than half the concentrations than when the wind is from the SoCAB, suggesting a regional influence.
+Nevertheless, PM10 concentrations measured at the Community site remain lower than the Landfill site whether wind is from the landfill or SoCAB.